 Since women usually mention marriage more quickly than men, it isn't surprising that women find it hard to distinguish between a man who has cold feet and a man who will never marry them, no matter how much time he's given.
-Based on hundreds of stories from women who have tired of this waiting game, we've put together a list of the five most common warning signs that prove your man doesn't plan to marry you.
+Based on hundreds of stories from women who have tired of this waiting game and are left asking "why won't my boyfriend marry me?" we've put together a list of the five most common warning signs that prove your man doesn't plan to marry you.

 1. He's reduced you to begging.